jbagg/QtZeroConf/README.md

 * Android
 * iOS

-QZeroConf wraps avahi-client on Linux, avahi-core on Android, and dnssd on Mac, iOS and Windows.
+QZeroConf wraps avahi-client on Linux, Network Discovery Service (java) on Android, and dnssd on Mac, iOS and Windows.

 ### Building